 Joanne Dru made only 28 films and 10 of them were westerns.
 And several of the 10 were big, big westerns and two or three are considered classics.
 Once you're typed, she once told columnist Hedda Hopper, you're lost.
 She also confessed to Hopper that while a western is a good bet for the producer and the male star, it seldom does anything for the woman in it.
 She went on to say that she hated horses (she was always afraid of them) and that she felt nearly the same about covered wagons that would practically shake her teeth loose over rough terrain.

 She was born an Aquarian in 1922 in West Virginia.
 Her father was a druggist and her mother a dressmaker.
 One of her siblings is the singer/comic/TV host Peter Marshall.
-It seems her childhood was rather unremarkable which must mean all went fairly well.
+It seems her childhood was rather unremarkable which may mean all went fairly well.
 After her dad died, she left for New York and in no time at all her beauty attracted the attention of the Powers Modeling Agency.
 Before long she found herself in some Broadway chorus lines.
 If she could sing and dance, I wonder why she never used those skills on the big screen.

-Domesticity had sidelined Dru for awhile but she wanted some of the fame and glory that her husband was experiencing.
+Domesticity sidelined Dru for awhile but she wanted some of the fame and glory that her husband was experiencing.
 In 1946 she made her film debut in Abie's Irish Rose, which by all accounts was a dog.
 She was the Irish rose, a Catholic, and Abie, well, Abie was Jewish and therein lies the crux of the comedy as their parents help construct a battle of cultures.
 Years later Neil Simon could have done something with this but in 1946 it could have killed Dru's career.

 The story goes that one day she was in Palm Springs, gorgeously sunning poolside, when director Howard Hawks spotted her.
 He gave her the last name of Dru and put her into the spectacular western, Red River (1948), with John Wayne and Montgomery Clift.
 They play a rancher and his foster son who are on a huge cattle drive when they have a serious falling out.
 Wayne is booted off the drive and vows revenge against Clift.
 Dru meets Clift along the way and they fall in love.
 Dru later offers herself to Wayne if he will call off his vengeance.